AdriaSeSa/VideoPlayerCpp/index.md

 Libavocdec and libavformat are libraries that help us to open and decode video information.
 But what does that mean?

 All video data is encrypted, and in order to read it we must first decrypt it.
 Although these libraries do this exact task, they do not do it automatically, so we must understand (at least on a basic level) how video is encrypted.
-I will make an over-simplified verison step-to-step of this approach in order to explain both how video data is sotred and how to read it.
+I will make an over-simplified verison step-to-step of this approach in order to explain both how video data is stored and how to read it.

 1. First we have an AVFormatContext variable, which contains all the data on that video file.
 ```